UK's Harry and Meghan start South African tour in Nyanga township

 Children, some of nursery age, wore white Justice Desk T-shirts bearing the words “I’m not too young to be heard”.

-Harry and Meghan will later visit the District 6 museum that honours thousands of families forcibly removed during the apartheid era after the area, adjacent to the Cape Town business district, was declared whites-only area in 1966 and bulldozers moved in to demolish homes.
+Harry and Meghan later visited the District 6 museum that honours thousands of families forcibly removed during the apartheid era after the area, adjacent to the Cape Town business district, was declared whites-only area in 1966 and bulldozers moved in to demolish homes.

-A large crowd gathered outside the museum waiting for the royals to arrive, with a large Union Jack flag visible.
+They met former residents of District 6 and toured the small double-story museum.

+Large crowds waited behind metal barricades, straining to catch a glimpse of the royals, many with mobile phones.
+As they left, people scrambled to take pictures, with some shouting “Harry, Meghan, we love you” and others hanging out of building windows to catch a glimpse of the couple.

 Harry, Queen Elizabeth’s grandson and sixth in line to the throne, has been visiting southern Africa for two decades for holidays and conservation work.